Todd Kohlhepp: What we know about SC kidnapping suspect

 - He is a real estate agent in South Carolina

-(CNN)A 45-year-old South Carolina man accused of kidnapping a woman and holding her hostage for two months appeared briefly in court Friday.
+(CNN)A 45-year-old South Carolina man accused of kidnapping a woman and holding her captive for two months appeared briefly in court Friday.

 Suspect Todd Kohlhepp went before a judge but the matter of his bond was referred to another court.
 For now, he's still in jail.